hisarciklilar/fun_fact_stats/README.md

 - In the GitHub repository, go to the Settings tab.

-- Under "Code and automation" in the left-hand-side pane, select "Pages" and choose "main" as the default branch.
+- Under "Code and automation" on the left-hand-side pane, select "Pages" and choose "main" as the default branch.

 - Once the main branch is selected, the deployment will take place automatically.
 This may take a few minutes.